Climbing to the Top of the ATLAS 13 TeV data: Top-quark properties

 Another way to study the \ttbar charge asymmetry is to use an observable linked to the energy difference between the top quarks and antiquarks, $\DeltaE = E_t - E_{\bar{t}}$.
 The energy asymmetry~\cite{Berge:2013xsa} occurs mainly through the $q g \to \ttbar q$ process, which is a more abundant source of events than the $q\bar{q} \to \ttbar$ process at the LHC.
 It is then expected to be larger than asymmetries based on rapidity.
 The presence of an additional jet allows QCD effects at leading order to be investigated, while the asymmetry in $q\bar{q} \to \ttbar$ only appears at NLO.
 In the $pp \to t\bar{t}j$ process, the energy asymmetry can be defined as a function of the jet angle \thetaj:

 where $\sigma_{\ttj}(\theta_j)$ is the differential $\ttj$ cross-section as a function of $\theta_j$.
 Both $\DeltaE$ and $\thetaj$ are defined in the \ttj rest frame, which corresponds to the partonic centre-of-mass frame in tree-level processes.
 ATLAS measured this energy asymmetry differentially using 139~\ifb\ of $\sqrt{s}=13$~\TeV data~\cite{ATLAS:2021dqb}.
 The analysis was performed in the semileptonic \ttbar decay channel.
 The number of events observed at detector level was corrected for detector effects to particle level using the FBU method.
 The uncertainty in the measurement is dominated by the statistical component.
 The measured differential distribution was found to be in good agreement with the SM expectation, with a $p$-value of 0.80.
+In the most sensitive bin, $\pi/4 \le \thetaj \le 3\pi/5$, the asymmetry is measured to be: $-0.043 \pm 0.02$ for a SM expectation of: $-0.037 \pm 0.02$.
 In the first bin, $0 \le \thetaj \le \pi/4$, the measured asymmetry differs from zero by 2.1~standard deviations.
 The sensitivity of this energy asymmetry measurement to new physics was investigated in the context of EFT (see Section~\ref{sec:eft}).
 The energy asymmetry is particularly sensitive to the chirality and colour charges of the involved operators.
 It complements the constraints from asymmetries built using rapidities.